 Back at uni, I’d returned to Sam’s group.
 I hadn’t set a target weight and was happy aiming for a few pounds at a time.
 By June, my nurse’s uniform was so baggy it was hanging off me.

-Given how dubious I’d been about a sunshine holiday when my mates had suggested one less than a year ago, I was surprised at how much I’d looked forward to our family getaway to Portugal.
+Given how dubious I’d been about a sunshine holiday when my mates had suggested it less than a year ago, I was surprised at how much I’d looked forward to our family getaway to Portugal.
 And now here I was, running along the golden sand as my six-year-old niece, Caitlin, scampered ahead of me, and not feeling out of breath at all.

 I’d started going to the gym every few days in the weeks leading up to our holiday, running on the treadmill, and I could now do a few miles quite easily.